Sign up to our newsblasts

 How will you approach learning within your team?
 Is learning a part of your culture?
 Are there specific phrases or terminology that teams need to learn?

-If learning is a BIG part of your culture, you’ll want to include an element within the employee handbook on how you approach it.Ā
+If learning is a BIG part of your culture, you’ll want to include an element within the employee handbook on how you approach it.

 Metrics

-Metrics may or may not be a crucial talking point in your business.
-If it is, you may want to consider mentioning it in the handbook.
+Metrics should be a critical talking point in any business looking to unlock growth.
+And you may want to consider mentioning them in the handbook.

 At Whale, we love metrics.
-Every team member in their role decides on the metrics that contribute to company success and to the mission at hand.Ā
+Every team member in their role, decides on the metrics that contribute to company success and to the mission at hand.

-This is agreed upon within the first 30 days.
+This is agreed upon within the first 30 days of joining the team.

 Celebrating Success